Site Statistics

 The launch of Star Trek Discovery in September 2017 stabilized the visitor count on a relatively low level.
 There are about 120000 visitors per month on average while the series is on air, and 90000 during the hiatus.

 In October 2019, I switched my DNS to Cloudflare, which also provides a cache for the site.
 This led to a surprising visitor and traffic increase of almost 50% relative to the previous months.
 With a cache in place, I would have expected the server to count less, rather than more hits.
 It is well possible that the figures before the installation of the cache were actually too low though.
 Anyway, the launch of Picard led to an additional increase of the figures by 50% that can't be attributed to technical reasons.
 Unlike Discovery, this series seemed to have sparked considerably more interest, although I was skeptical about it as well.
-If I go by the mere figures, EAS is just as successful again as it was around 2010.
+If I go by the mere figures, in 2020-2023 EAS became just as successful again as it was around 2010.
+I can't tell why the figures spiked once more in 2023/2024.

 On a final remark, the traffic as well as the visitor numbers are generally higher in the winter months of the northern hemisphere than in the summer.
 The exception is Christmas, the only particular day of the year with a visitor count that is systematically 20% lower than the month's average.
 It is not visible on the chart, but the short-term variation of visitor numbers is otherwise just ±6%, which is unusually stable for a website of this size.